Winter Storm Elliot rocks South Queens

 Borough President Donovan Richards said Hurricane Ida came to mind but told the Chronicle, “When you’re someone who’s been impacted and lost everything, it doesn’t matter what the name of the storm is.
 It’s very sad to come up on the holiday season to see people and families who’ve lost everything.”

-That is what he saw in the Rockaways today, he said, and he plans to visit Hamilton Beach tomorrow and Howard Beach in the coming days.
+That is what he saw in the Rockaways Friday, he said, and visited Hamilton Beach and Howard Beach in the following days.

 “This is really about ensuring that those who lost everything could be made as whole as possible,” Richards said.

+He said that people deserve “real plans, commitments, and genuine change” and called on the mayor to increase funding to the low-lying, disaster-prone areas and the governor to amend the State of Emergency she issued to include a request for federal funding for homeowners in the effected areas.

+Williams also called for the Army Corps to be deployed for resiliency projects.

-He tweeted earlier today: “We need immediate investment to improve our infrastructure and combat climate change.”
+Richards tweeted on Friday: “We need immediate investment to improve our infrastructure and combat climate change.”

-Talk of Federal Emergency Management Assistance funds has also come up but it will have to be determined if the areas meet the threshold to receive assistance.
+Talk of Federal Emergency Management Assistance funds has come up but it will have to be determined if the areas meet the threshold to receive assistance.
+In her Rockaway briefing, Hochul said her office would be meeting with FEMA statewide.

 Commented